Apple mosaic virus: Management

 Various other techniques have been utilized to eliminate the virus from diseased plant species.
 A common technique used in the past is thermotherapy.
 Since many viruses are sensitive to elevated temperatures, utilizing heat treatment in a controlled growth chamber will deplete the symptoms for the following years.
 A study by Hunter et al. 1959 was conducted, where buds from virus infected trees were grafted onto healthy trees.
 The healthy trees with the buds were then incubated at 37 °C for 28, 30, 36 and 40 days.
 A year following the incubation, there were no symptoms present on the healthy tree other than from the buds.
 However, a potential drawback to this study was that the plants were not tested for more than a year, and sometimes symptoms can take up to two years to develop.
 Other studies have also reported similar results.
 Another study conducted by Pandey et al. (1972) suggested that plant exposure to temperatures of 40 degrees Celsius or 50 degrees Celsius for, respectively, 30 and 15 minutes were successful in inactivating ApMV.
 This inactivation was ultimately tested by the ELISA detection method.
 On the contrary, lower temperatures and low heat durations have commonly failed to inactivate the virus.

 Another method that has been tested is cross protection.
 Cross protection is a type of induced resistance that is developed among plants against viruses.
 During this event, a prior infection with one virus may offer protection against another closely related viruses.
 This technique has been tested on Johnathon apples.
 Healthy strains of the Johnathon apples were infected with a mild strain of ApMV and then further exposed to viral infections by moderate and severe strains.
 The trees infected with the mild strains were found to be resistant by further attack of the virus.
-As it can be seen, cross protection provides a control technique for mild strains of ApMV.

 All in all, as stated above, the best way to manage ApMV is through prevention.
 Utilizing sterile equipment and plant certified trees are the most efficient ways to get ApMV free crops.
 Other methods such as thermotherapy and cross protection have also been used in the past.